Constitution & Bylaws

 • Article 1 – Name

-The name of the organization shall be:
+The name of the organisation shall be:

-THE EUROPEAN ASSOCIATION FOR HAEMATOPATHOLOGY
+THE EUROPEAN ASSOCIATION FOR HAEMATOPATHOLOGY (EA4HP)

-• Article 2-Aims
+• Article 2 – Aims

 The purpose of this Association shall be to study diseases of the haematopoietic and lymphoid systems and to promote the exchange and dissemination of knowledge concerning the diagnosis and treatment of these diseases through:

-1. The stimulation of interest, investigation, exchange and dissemination of knowledge concerning haematopathology.
+1. The stimulation of interest, investigation, exchange, and dissemination of knowledge concerning haematopathology.

 2. Co-ordination and integration of the morphological aspects of haematopathology with other allied aspects.